seccubus/seccubus/_posts/13-10-18-v-23-improved-stability-nmap-and-nikto-on-remote-hosts.md

 ---
 layout: post
-title: v 2.3 – Improved stability, Nmap and Nikto on remote hosts
+title: Seccubus v2.3 – Improved stability, Nmap and Nikto on remote hosts
 ---
 Just after the performance release of version 2.2 we bring you Seccubus version 2.3 which improves on v2.2 in three important ways.